YugabyteDB smart drivers for YSQL

 For an example of how connection pooling reduces latencies, see Database Connection Management: Exploring Pools and Performance.

-YugabyteDB Managed clusters automatically use the uniform load balancing provided by the cloud provider where the cluster is provisioned.
-YugabyteDB Managed creates an external load balancer to distribute the load across the nodes in a particular region.
+YugabyteDB Aeon clusters automatically use the uniform load balancing provided by the cloud provider where the cluster is provisioned.
+YugabyteDB Aeon creates an external load balancer to distribute the load across the nodes in a particular region.
 For multi-region clusters, each region has its own external load balancer.

 When connecting using an upstream driver, you connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.